shuyanzhou/docprompting/README.md

 1. Run all the cells in the notebook titled Retriever_ColBERT.ipynb.
 2. The last cell outlines in detail the recall@n and precision@n values for ColBERT.
-3. This notebook will also generate a retrieval_results.json, which can be downloaded and placed in data/conala/, after which generator code can be run.
+3. This notebook will also generate a retrieval_results.json, which can be downloaded and placed in data/conala/, after which the generator code can be run.

 ## Retrieval code (for CodeT5)